google/skia/site/user/api/SkSurface_Reference.md

 </pre>

-Inserts a list of GPU semaphores that the current GPU-backed API must wait on before executing any more commands on the GPU for this surface.
+Inserts a list of GPU semaphores that the current GPU-backed API must wait on before executing any more commands on the GPU for this <a href='SkSurface_Reference#Surface'>surface</a>.
 Skia will take ownership of the underlying semaphores and delete them once they have been signaled and waited on.
 If this call returns false, then the GPU back-end will not wait on any passed in semaphores, and the client will still own the semaphores.